Magic Quadrant for Endpoint Protection Platforms

 - There is no out-of-the-box security state assessment beyond the EPP agent status, and no significant integration with operations tools, such as vulnerability.

-- BeyondTrust enables the removal of Windows administrator rights while still selectively escalating privileges for legacy applications.
-It also provides tools for database monitoring and endpoint DLP.
+- BeyondTrust PowerBroker for Windows (a separate endpoint agent at this time) enables the removal of Windows administrator rights while still selectively escalating privileges for legacy applications.
+The PowerBroker solution suite also provides tools for database monitoring, Active Directory bridging, least privilege on Unix, Linux and OS X, and auditing of Active Directory, SQL and exchange.

-- In addition to licensed anti-malware signature libraries from Norman, BeyondTrust now has a small, but very skilled, team of malware experts that provides excellent technical support and malware information.
+- In addition to licensed anti-malware signature libraries from Norman, BeyondTrust now has a small team of malware experts that provide excellent technical support and malware information.

 - The anti-malware techniques include process execution rules, registry protection and file integrity monitoring.